The Greed of William Hart: Cast

-NB: Although playing Henry Oscar's character's wife in this film, in real life Jenny Lynn was married to Tod Slaughter.

 Production

 The film was originally made as a fairly direct historical adaptation of the Burke and Hare murders.
 The British Board of Film Censors, however, insisted that all references to the real-life murderers be removed.
 The film was then re-titled and re-dubbed with different character names, substituting "Hart" and "Moore" for Hare and Burke, respectively, and "Dr. Cox" for Dr. Knox.
 All other names, including victims Mary Patterson, Mrs. Docherty, and "Daft Jamie" Wilson, remain unchanged.

 Writer John Gilling would go on to script another version of the same story in 1960, titled The Flesh and the Fiends.
 This version used the correct names for the killers.

 The film was made at Bushey Studios.

 Distribution

 The film was distributed in the United States by J.H.
 Hoffberg Productions in 1953, slightly edited, as Horror Maniacs.

+Reception

+Kine Weekly wrote: "The picture, obviously based on the mean and loathsome crimes of Burke and Hare, the notorious Edinburgh bodysnatchers and murderers, is not a burlesque.
+Unfolded against convincing and colourful low-life settings, it builds up exciting Grand Guignol a through the skilful interplay of its accurately drawn and menacing central characters.
+There is a slight romantic interest, but it is its studied heartlessness, not its heartthrobs, that puts it in reach of big money.
+Properly exploited, and there is ample material, it should ring the box-office bell.
+The star's name has never failed yet on the industrial poster."

+The Daily Film Renter wrote: "Murder, lust and avarice in the Tod Slaughter manner.
+Story of the early 19th century, when the need for medical specimens id brought Resurrectionists into business.
+Two of the most unscrupulous do well until overconfidence brings about their undoing.
+Sordid theme lightened by welcome touches of humour.
+British Quota feature of thick-ear style."